AdobeDocs/photoshop-api-docs/README.md

 ### Example 3: Adding a new adjustment layer

-Any API call that includes adding layers requires the entire JSON manifest to be passed in (details below) as the entire document tree is needed to indicate where new layers are to be inserted.

 This example shows how you can add a new brightnessContrast adjustment layer to the top of your PSD.
 Things to note:

-- NEW KEYWORD TO INDICATE AN ADDITION: The `operations.add` key is included in the new layer object at the beginning of the `options.layers` array.
-This indicates exactly where you want the new layer placed in the overall Manifest tree.
-Moving this layer object elsewhere in the tree would indicate a different desired location.
+- NEW KEYWORD TO INDICATE AN ADDITION: The `add` key is included, along with `insertAbove` in the new layer object to indicate exactly where you want the new layer placed in the overall Manifest tree.
 - LAYER TYPE IS REQUIRED: The type indicates you want a new layer of type adjustment layer.
 - LAYER ID AND INDEX ARE NOT PRESENT: The layer index and id are not supported for add operations.
 The index is implied by the objects position in the manifest tree and the ID will be generated by the service and returned to you in subsequent calls to `/documentManifest`